codacy/docs/docs/release-notes/cloud/cloud-2023-10-24-csslint-jshint-fauxpas-tailor-tslint-deprecation.md

 On January 1st, 2024 we'll be removing the following tools from Codacy: **CSSLint** and **TSLint**.

-The remaining deprecated tools (Faux Pas, JSHint, and Tailor) will be removed at a later date.
+The remaining deprecated tools (Faux Pas, JSHint, and Tailor) will be removed later.
 You can follow the [Codacy release notes](https://docs.codacy.com/release-notes/) for further updates.

 ## If you are using one of these tools